alinaahmad1/Web-based-Surveillance-System/README.md

 								SYSC3010
 						Computer Systems Development Project

-					**	SpyFy: Web-based Surveillance Camera**
+						SpyFy: Web-based Surveillance Camera

-The purpose of this document is to introduce SpyFy, which is a Web-based Surveillance Camera that our team would be working on for this semester.
-Our team consists of three members, Alina Ahmad, Raiyan Hasan and Tochukwu Iroakazi.
-Our team will be creating a camera system that will be responsible for monitoring and record-keeping for intruders.
-The camera will detect if a human is in the range and it will capture a picture and send it to the owner of the camera system.
+		Our team consists of three members:
+							**Group L1-G5**
+							Tochukwu Iroakazi, 101157104
+							Alina Ahmad, 101111867
+							Raiyan Hasan, 101125753

+		The objective of this project is to create a web-based surveillance camera system for homeowners or small business owners for their protection and security.
+Nowadays, having a security camera system is extremely vital due to an increase in home invasions in neighbourhoods.
+SpyFy will allow our clients to select from a range of actions to be performed if they suspect an intruder at the front or the back doors.